retis-org/retis/docs/pcap.md

 tshark -r some.pcap -o "retis.schema:schema.json" -Y 'retis.ct.state=="new"'
 ```

+The schema file can be generated using `retis schema`.

 #### TCP sequence analysis

 Retis captures will contain the same packet multiple times because Retis generates